See all Blogs

 With a flexible subscription - churned customers are likely to come back then leaving once and for all.

 An average American household spends $200 - with an AOV of $50 - let’s say this is four brands.
-But the number of brands offering subscriptions goes up in thousands.
+However, the number of brands offering subscriptions goes up in thousands.
 But the household has its limits, they have to be choosy and selective.
 It’s not possible for them to go on subscribing to as many brands as they’d like.

 So it’s possible that customers will have a primary subscription and then secondary or tertiary subscriptions.
-Moreover they’ll experiment with other flavours and play around with other brands over the course of an year, but it’s less likely that they’ll subscribe to 10 different products at the same time.
+Moreover, they’ll experiment with other flavours and play around with other brands over the course of an year, but it’s less likely that they’ll subscribe to 10 different products at the same time.

 Brands should consider investing in a subscription software that’s fairly flexible and gives your subscribers complete control over their subscriptions.